elvac/BusinessStrategySupport/README.md

-# Elva_Portfolio
+# MarketingStrategySupportWithSQL
-Example data analysis portfolio
+Using SQL and Excel to conduct data analysis for a movie rental company to support its marketing strategy

+## Project Brief